agmuraro/Calculator/README.md

-# Calculadora Simples
+# Simple Calculator

-Este projeto é uma calculadora simples desenvolvida em React com TypeScript.
+This project is a simple calculator developed in React with TypeScript.
-Ela realiza operações básicas entre dois valores numéricos.
+It performs basic operations between two numeric values.

-## Funcionalidades
+## Features

-- Soma
+- Addition
-- Subtração
+- Subtraction
-- Multiplicação
+- Multiplication
-- Divisão
+- Division